DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 * have some basic linux knowledge, create folders, create files, edit files, run scripts,...
 * have a docker host and some vague docker knowledge
 * have port 80 and 443 forwarded on the router/firewall to the docker host
-* have a domain, `{$MY_DOMAIN}`, you can buy one for 2€ annually on namecheap
+* have a domain, `example.com`, you can buy one for 2€ annually on namecheap
-* have corectly set type-A DNS records pointing at your public IP address, preferably using Cloudflare
+* have correctly set type-A DNS records pointing at your public IP address, [switching to Cloudflare](https://youtu.be/XQKkb84EjNQ) for DNS managment is recommended

 ### - Files and directory structure